Angela James APAM

 Hector is also a qualified Personal Trainer and Strength and Conditioning Coach.
 He uses this knowledge to provide targeted remedial massage to athletes and to give guidance around stretching and exercises to help in rehabilitation.
 This also enables him to work closely with our Physiotherapists to supplement their treatment of patients.
 Hector is skilled in a wide range of massage techniques including Remedial, Sports, Deep Tissue, Myofascial Release, Relaxation as well as Pregnancy massage.

-He is a keen Soccer player and has practised Kung Fu for most of his life.
-When he is not massaging Hector loves spending time with his family of 2 beautiful girls.
+Hector is a keen Soccer player and has practised Kung Fu for most of his life.

 General Manager – Bachelor Economics / Bachelor Science